Grant Applications

 Story County Community Foundation Will Consider:

-Grant applications for projects that increase the ability of the organization to grow its funds held under the umbrella of Story County Community Foundation.
-Examples of projects that could meet this criterion include (but are not limited to) those that:
+Grant applications are accepted for projects that strengthen an organization’s capacity to grow funds held with the Story County Community Foundation.
+Eligible projects may include, but are not limited to:

-• Build a plan for long-term sustainability and reliable funding streams.
+• Development of long-term sustainability and reliable funding strategies

-• Build technology systems to meet future development needs and accountability.
+• Acquisition of technology to support development and accountability

-• Develop a marketing plan to build future sustainability.
+• Creation of a marketing plan to grow the organization’s endowment

-The Story County Community Foundation awards the Small Business and Entrepreneurship grants to encourage new entrepreneurs and to grow small businesses located in Story County.
+The Story County Community Foundation awards the Small Business grants to encourage and to grow small businesses located in Story County.

 Grant Information:

-• A committee will review the applications and select the “Top Five” grant applicants to present their project at “1Million Cups”, Ames Regional Economic Alliance, on November 6, 2024, 7:30 – 9:00 AM.
+• A committee will review the applications and select the “Top Four” grant applicants to present their project at “1Million Cups”, Ames Regional Economic Alliance, on October 21, 2026, 7:30 – 9:00 AM.

 • Following the “1Million Cups” presentations, the Committee will select the Grant Recipients and present the grant awards.